-Whenever you go to view a story, to the right of the screen or under the story, there’s a green line and it doesn’t seem to go away.
-This green line may even appear whenever you upload a story and view it.
-Some users say that it happens intermittently, and some users say that it happens each time they view a story.
+Whenever you go to view a video or story, to the right of the screen or under, there’s a green line and it doesn’t seem to go away.
+This green line may even appear whenever you upload a video and view it.
+Some users say that it happens intermittently, and some users say that it happens each time they view a story or reel/video.

-Why Is There A Green Line On My Instagram Story?
+Why Is There A Green Line On Instagram Video

 1. There’s an Instagram Bug That’s Affecting Stories

 The main reason why this problem is happening is because of an Instagram bug.
-This bug doesn’t allow the story to fill up the resolution of the display so therefore there’s a green line that appears to under or to the right of the story.
+This bug doesn’t allow the video or story to fill up the resolution of the display so therefore there’s a green line that appears to under or to the right of the video or story.
 A bug is an error in the software that causes a failure in the software.
-In this case, the failure is displayed as the green line under the Instagram story video.
+In this case, the failure is displayed as the green line under the Instagram video.

 As well as noticing this on normal Instagram stories, it’s quite common to see on Instagram boomerangs.
-If there’s a green line or black line at the bottom of your boomerang or Instagram story, it could signify a problem with the app it’s or the upload process.
-When there’s a problem with the uploading process, they can cause your story or other people’s story to have a green line at the bottom.
+If there’s a green line or black line at the bottom of your boomerang or Instagram reel/video, it could signify a problem with the app it’s or the upload process.
+When there’s a problem with the uploading process, they can cause your video or other people’s video’s to have a green line at the bottom.
 This is also a problem on Instagram reels.

 This problem was popular on Instagram a few years ago but only recently has it come back.
 It looks like Instagram isn’t doing much to combat this problem.
 Since it’s a problem with Instagram, this bug is related to the Instagram software you have installed on your device.